-- 1. The door must be closed before the ignition is turned off, and the Parking Brake must be set. - 2.
-After the ignition is turned off or the key is turned to the accessory position, the driver must walk to the rear of the bus and manually operate a deactivation switch, which shall be located above the rear door or in the rear bulkhead area and clearly labeled. - 3.
-Immediately upon deactivating, the interior dome light or such indicators shall activate to identify the system has disarmed. - 4.
-The interior dome light shall illuminate and remain on for a minimum of 60 seconds after deactivating. - 5.
+- 1. The door must be closed, before the ignition is turned off or the key is turned to the accessory position, the driver must walk to the rear of the bus and manually operate a deactivation switch, which shall be located above the rear door or in the rear bulkhead area and clearly labeled. - 2.
+Immediately upon deactivating, the interior dome light or such indicators shall activate to identify the system has disarmed. - 3.
+The interior dome light shall illuminate and remain on for a minimum of 60 seconds after deactivating. - 4.
 Any attempt to exit the bus by opening the entrance door will sound the horn until the system has been de-activated.